Updated: Jun 17

 The Death of Matriliny

-Africa was late to transition to intensive agriculture and herding, due to poor soils and the tsetse fly.
-When the Bantu belatedly acquired cattle, they ceased to be matrilineal.
+The shift to patriliny was more likely a consequence of rising land values and commercialisation.
 The transition to patriliny was often violent.
 Keen to wrest control of valuable land, communities in India, South-East Asia, and Africa have hunted and killed widows as witches.

 Marketisation undermines matrilocality (where a young man is a stranger in his wife’s village, working on their fields, under their authority).
 Once men gain wages and economic autonomy, they establish their own independent homes.
 But if growth is low and job queues are long, men may monopolise new opportunities.
 That’s precisely what happened in Northern Rhodesia.
 Men left their matrilineal villages to gain employment on the Copperbelt, they lived in nuclear homes.
 Given the dearth of good jobs, women were now dependent on male breadwinners.
 No society has ever got rich and stayed matrilocal.